Lincoln Motor Company Plant, Detroit, Michigan, circa 1947

 Summary

-Henry Leland formed Lincoln Motor Company in 1917 to manufacture Liberty airplane engines during World War I. Lincoln's plant sat at the corner of Livernois and Warren Avenues in Detroit.
+Henry Leland formed Lincoln Motor Company in 1917 to manufacture Liberty airplane engines during World War I. Lincoln's plant occupied the corner of Livernois and Warren Avenues in Detroit.
 In 1920, Leland and Lincoln pivoted to luxury automobiles.
-More than 400,000 Lincoln cars were built in the Detroit factory until 1952, when operations moved to Wixom, Michigan.
+More than 400,000 cars were built in the Detroit factory until operations moved to a new facility in Wixom, Michigan, which opened in 1957.

-Henry Leland formed Lincoln Motor Company in 1917 to manufacture Liberty airplane engines during World War I. Lincoln's plant sat at the corner of Livernois and Warren Avenues in Detroit.
+Henry Leland formed Lincoln Motor Company in 1917 to manufacture Liberty airplane engines during World War I. Lincoln's plant occupied the corner of Livernois and Warren Avenues in Detroit.
 In 1920, Leland and Lincoln pivoted to luxury automobiles.
-More than 400,000 Lincoln cars were built in the Detroit factory until 1952, when operations moved to Wixom, Michigan.
+More than 400,000 cars were built in the Detroit factory until operations moved to a new facility in Wixom, Michigan, which opened in 1957.

 Artifact